 Example 1: Logging window: Able to move to next window with valid username and password on clicking submit button.

-Example 2: User unable to sign out the from webpage.
+Example 2: User unable to sign out from the webpage.

 Smoke Testing is usually done manually though there is a possibility of accomplishing the same through automation.
 It may vary from organization to organization.